 First things first: We know that the prevailing stereotype is that Whole Foods is expensive.
 And sure, you might pay more for some of the meats and organic products (more on that in a moment).
-But what we were pleasantly surprised by is just how much of a deal it is to go shopping for bulk items like beans, and grains.
-One of our recent addictions is the enormous vats of fresh local honey and olive oil: The kids love filling up the containers, and we’re happy to get such high-quality product for the money.
+But what surprised us is just how much of a deal you can get on bulk items like beans, and grains.
+Same goes for the vats of local honey and olive oil.
 We’ve also discovered the wonderful spice wall: You can fill up these jars and just pay for the weight of the spices (the jars are free).
 Answer honestly: How long have you had that jar of curry sitting in the back of your spice closet?
 Isn’t it time to refresh those spices?

 When you shop for fresh fruits and vegetables, you’re also getting more bang for your buck.
 Most of the produce is local, and thus fresher and lasts longer.
 Plus you’re guided throughout the store on how to get the most nutritional benefit from what you’re eating, by way of the ANDI score (Aggregate Nutrient Density Index).
 (Fun fact: Mustard, turnip, and collard greens; kale; and watercress are all tied for a perfect score of 1000 on the ANDI.)
 And of course, most of the produce is organic.
 (Did you know that Whole Foods was the first nationally certified organic grocer in the United States?)